kakayou/dockertip/docker_file_system.md

-Docker can use below file system as stroage.
+Docker can use below file system as storage.
 * vfs
 * devicemapper
 * btrfs